 photography by: Omri Westmark

-Sculptures of shirtless women utilized as support elements for the building’s roof
+Sculptures of shirtless women used as support elements for the building’s roof

 photography by: Omri Westmark